 According to Heredia, the best is yet to come.
 Mexico's tourism development agency, Fonatur, is building a marina, while a developer is planning to build a private airstrip nearby.
 Cozumel may eventually become the next Caribbean haven for the superwealthy.

 Story and Cancun photos by Buzzy Gordon, other photos courtesy of the developers.
-Posted in February, 2012.
+Posted in February, 2012, updated the end of 2015.

 See our reviews of the best hotels in Cancun and Riviera Maya